The primary objective of the study is to evaluate the effect of navitoclax in combination with ruxolitinib in people with myelofibrosis.

 There are 3 main types of blood cells:

 Blood cancers are a group of cancers.
-They form from blood cells in bone marrow.
+These cancers form from blood cells in bone marrow.
 Blood cancers include leukemia (abnormal stem cells and/or abnormal white blood cells), myelodysplastic syndromes (abnormal stem cells leading to fewer and abnormal blood cells), and myeloproliferative neoplasms (abnormal stem cells leading to more blood cells than normal).
 One of the myeloproliferative neoplasms is myelofibrosis (MF).

 Current treatments focus on relieving the symptoms of myelofibrosis.
 Treatment also aims to improve the number of blood cells in the blood and reduce the chance of the disease getting worse.
 Myelofibrosis research continues to focus on studying the progression of the disorder as well as potential treatment options.